opencog/opencog/opencog/nlp/relex2logic/README.md

 (see further on for a more complete list)

 I didn't create all the necessary rules yet, because of the redundancy problem.
-If I started writing rules to cover all combinations of the 8 basic structures with every 2-predicate pattern, plus question-patterns, it would definitely extend into 100's of rules, whereas there are probably no more than a dozen of these two-predicate templates.
+If I started writing rules to cover all combinations of the eight basic structures with every 2-predicate pattern, plus question-patterns, it would definitely extend into 100's of rules, whereas there are probably no more than a dozen of these two-predicate templates.
 So, I started this discussion about doing the rules in a different way.
-Probably all of the two-predicate (“to-do”) rules can be done simply –just assigning the second predicate as an argument of the first, and leaving the other argument assignments for other rules to fill in.
+Probably all of the two-predicate (“to-do”) rules can be done simply – just assigning the second predicate as an argument of the first, and leaving the other argument assignments for other rules to fill in.
 I didn't see this immediately because I was porting the old R2L “to-do” rules which were all done as whole-sentence structures.

 #### The “Which” Problem